milesroberts-123/tajimasDacrossSpecies/README.md

 # build directed acyclic graph if you added or removed steps
 snakemake --dag | dot -Tsvg > dag.svg

+# update docker file if you changed the conda environments
+snakemake --containerize > Dockerfile

 # push changes to github
 cd ..